dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. prioritising profits while ignoring investor needs
 1. asset managers should develop products that clients need rather than ones that generate the most money for fund houses
 1. All the fees are hidden through the crypto-mechanisms
+1. 30% of bank jobs projected to face elimination due to disruptive technologies by 2025.